 An individual's employment in such positions ends with either the occurrence of the expiration of the current contract or the depletion of the funding source for that particular appointment.
 Any individual in this type of position will be advised of this exception in the initial appointment contract and any subsequent renewals.

-Revised and approved by the Board of Visitors.
+Revised and approved by the Board of Visitors on June 11, 2021.